 - Fear that the act of seeking help may negatively affect a military career or civilian job.

 Military medicine, VA care, programs, and private treatment options are all potential sources of PTSD diagnosis and care.
 For those currently serving, it’s best to be evaluated as soon as possible to begin exploring treatment options with an on-base provider or an in-network facility.

 Those who are diagnosed with PTSD by military doctors or civilian professionals should have medical records documenting this treatment.
 They will have an easier time filing a VA disability compensation claim for PTSD when it’s time to retire or separate from military service.

 It is possible to be evaluated for PTSD as part of retiring or separating.
 Anyone experiencing the symptoms of PTSD should get evaluated immediately rather than waiting out an enlistment to get screened as part of out-processing.

 Treatment Options for PTSD

 There are many treatment options for Post-Traumatic Stress Disorder including, but not limited to the following approaches:

-Talk Therapy, which can include three different types of counseling:
+Talk Therapy can include three different types of counseling: